planningcenter/staging-label-action/README.md

         uses: planningcenter/staging-label-action@v0.1.1
 ```

-The action can be a bit slow, but you may be able to speed it up by using [setup-node](https://github.com/actions/setup-node).
+If you find that this action can be a bit slow, you may be able to speed it up by using [setup-node](https://github.com/actions/setup-node).
 Add this to your workflow:

 ```
 steps: